neoforged/.github/primers/1.21.4/index.md

     - `ItemStack`
         - `getCustomName` - Returns the custom name of the item, or `null` if no component exists.
         - `immutableComponents` - Returns either the immutable patch or a copy of the stack component map.
+        - `hasNonDefault` - Returns whether there is a custom value for the data component instead of just the default.
 - `net.minecraft.world.item.component.CustomData#parseEntityId` - Reads the entity id off of the component.
+- `net.minecraft.world.item.crafting.Ingredient#isEmpty` - Returns whether the ingredient has no values.
 - `net.minecraft.world.item.trading.Merchant#stillValid` - Checks whether the merchant can still be accessed by the player.
 - `net.minecraft.world.level`
     - `Level#dragonParts` - Returns the list of entities that are the parts of the ender dragon.